top of page

 • 3 min read

-If your practice is clinically strong but struggling to hit production goals, the issue often is not dentistry.
-It is communication.
+If your practice is clinically strong but struggling to hit production goals, the issue often lies not in dentistry but in communication.

 Case acceptance is one of the most overlooked profit drivers in a dental practice.
 You can have the best technology, exceptional clinical skills, and a highly trained team, yet still fall short if patients do not fully understand or emotionally connect with their treatment plans.

-At its core, case acceptance is about psychology, trust, and influence.
+At its core, case acceptance revolves around psychology, trust, and influence.
 When patients feel heard, understood, and confident in your recommendations, they are far more likely to move forward.
-Improving this skill does not require becoming a sales professional.
-It requires becoming a better communicator.
+Improving this skill does not require becoming a sales professional; it requires becoming a better communicator.

 Below are three books that can dramatically improve your ability to connect with patients, build trust, and increase case acceptance.